peterxu30/giq/README.md

 An interactive way to query the Giles2 interface.

 ##Features
-giq allows you to submit queries to any Giles2 interface and prints the repsonses.
+giq allows you to submit queries to any Giles interface and prints the repsonses.
 It is nothing more than a glorified POST request maker.
 Allows binding of query strings to shortcuts for easy access.

 ##Install
 1. Clone the repo.